Q1. How can I get an application pack?

 Q2.
 Who can have a studio at Cockpit Arts?

 A. We house a dynamic network of both established designer-makers and those who are just starting out.
-All have a commitment to business growth and creative development and also demonstrate excellence in craft skill and innovation.
+All have a commitment to business growth and creative development and also demonstrate excellence in craft skill and imagination.
 There is currently a really eclectic mix of jewellers, silversmiths, ceramicists, glass artists, fashion designers, product designers and more.

 Q3.
 What does Cockpit Arts mean by designer-maker?